Teen Autism » Therapy & Medication

 As soon as we got home, I went directly to his pill organizer to get out his evening dose for him.
 It was then that I discovered that he had not even taken his morning dose.
 And I was relieved.
 I was so relieved to have an explanation for his behavior, having spent the entire meeting wondering what the hell was going on with him.
 Any other day of the week, a missed morning dose would have gone unnoticed.
 I know this because I don’t get any calls from the high school as I did regularly when he was at the middle school.
 And it was the same with this particular Tuesday - no calls regarding any behavioral disturbances.
 Amazing.
 He missed his morning medication and went through a full day of classes, a two-and-a-half-hour wrestling practice, and a rushed dinner without a single issue.
 That, my friends, is rather impressive.

 But that last push with the evening Scout meeting was just too much for him.
 So, now I have my answer.
-He does still need the Risperidone, especially on Tuesdays.
+He does still need the medication.
 But he really is learning to regulate his behavior at school, which had previously been a big concern.
 All things considered, he’s doing pretty well with his full schedule.
 Even better than the one who gave birth to him.

 The Regulator

 “Did you refill your pill organizer for next week?”
-I ask Nigel as he walks into the kitchen.
+I ask Neil as he walks into the kitchen.

 “Not yet.”
 He walks over to the cupboard where we keep his bottles of medication, takes a bottle out, and proceeds to shake it vigorously as he walks to the kitchen table.
 It sounds like he’s got a maraca in his hand.
 Then he puts the bottle down, opens it, and begins filling his weekly pill container.

-Two weeks ago, we saw his psychiatrist and discussed weaning him off of one of his medications - Zoloft.
+Two weeks ago, we saw his psychiatrist and discussed weaning him off of one of his medications.
 He had been taking it for almost two years, and had been at the same dosage for over a year, in spite of the fact that he’d grown a lot in that time.
-The OCD behavior he’d exhibited that made me realize he needed the medication (systematically pulling his hair out and eating it) is no longer present at all, and hasn’t been for a while.
-The doctor concurred, and told us to halve the remainder of what Zoloft we had, and Nigel would be completely off of it in two weeks.
-The Risperidone, which he has been on for almost a year, he will continue to take for several more months at least.
+The behavior he’d been taking it for had abated long ago.
+The doctor concurred, and told us to halve the remainder of what we had left, and Neil would be completely off of it in two weeks.
+His mood stabilizer, which he has been on for almost a year, he will continue to take for several more months at least.
 I figured that it would take him about two years to learn to regulate his behavior himself, which is why he started taking it.

-And with the successful departure of Zoloft, we are getting there.
-The fact is that, even at small doses, the Risperidone is something that needs to be watched.
-Nigel was required to have blood drawn last week for several routine tests and had to see a specialist to make sure the drug is not affecting his joints, among other things.
+And with the successful departure of one med, we are getting there.
+The fact is that, even at small doses, the mood stabilizer is something that needs to be watched.
+Neil was required to have blood drawn last week for several routine tests and had to see a specialist to make sure the drug is not affecting his joints, among other things.
 The fact that he developed a trigger finger on one hand and a sore joint in one foot, both in the past year, disturbs me.
 I don’t like this stuff.
 I don’t like pumping his growing body with chemicals.

 I’m certainly not against medication; it is integral to the functioning of those who need it.
 I have seen how much it helps, and I know that some children truly need it for their conditions.
-Nigel needed it to stop pulling out his hair and eating it.
-Then he needed it to help with his behavior regulation, since his autism prevented him from regulating it on his own.
+Currently, Neil needed it to help with his behavior regulation, since his autism prevented him from regulating it on his own.
 But he’s learning how.
 And, as he says, he learns by doing.
 Each time he demonstrates appropriate management of his behavior, he learns from it.
 Yes, for now it’s facilitated by his medication.
 But as he learns (and as his dosage is not increased with his growth), his behavior regulation is going to become more and more his own doing, not that of the medication.

 “Well, that could be because it’s still in your system.
 But I also think it’s because you’re learning to regulate your behavior yourself.”